GET IN TOUCH

 Step 2: Garnishment Order is Issued

 A garnishment order or levy is sent to the employer if the debt remains unresolved.
-Under Georgia law, the order instructs the employer to garnish your wages and remit payment to the state or federal government.
+The order instructs the employer to garnish your wages and remit payment to the state or federal government.

 Step 3: Employer Compliance